 The timeline of Titan OS’s meteoric rise

-It began its rise through a collaboration with TP Vision, becoming the Philips Smart TV operating system for the 2024 PML9009 and PUS8909 models.
-This marked the beginning of Titan OS’s journey, which expanded further with a partnership with Currys, making it the operating system for JVC Smart TVs in the UK and Nordics.
+It began its rise through a collaboration with TP Vision, becoming the Philips smart TV operating system for the 2024 PML9009 and PUS8909 models.
+This marked the beginning of Titan OS’s journey, which expanded further with a partnership with Currys, making it the operating system for JVC smart TVs in the UK and Nordics.
 Titan OS also worked with FAST media networks to integrate their channels directly into the OS, allowing users to access them with a single click on the remote control.

 The growth of Titan OS continued through 2024 with several key developments.
 In July, Titan OS launched five A+E Networks EMEA channels, including Inside Crime and Mystery TV, to further diversify its content offering.
 Titan OS also signed an agreement with Free.